 Bill Boosts Penalties for Violating Consumer Protection Laws

-TRENTON – Legislation sponsored by Senator Donald Norcross to protect consumers from being defrauded by unscrupulous precious metal buyers by increasing penalties for violations of certain laws that apply to these businesses was approved today by the full Senate.
+TRENTON – Legislation sponsored by Senator Donald Norcross to protect consumers from being defrauded by unscrupulous precious metal buyers by increasing penalties for violations of certain laws that apply to these businesses received final approval today by the General Assembly.

 In August 2012, the New Jersey Division of Consumer Affairs, State Office of Weights and Measures within the Division of Consumer Affairs, the Passaic County Prosecutor’s Office and the Wayne Police Department conducted an undercover operation dubbed “Going for Gold” in Wayne, during which they visited a dozen cash-for-gold businesses and offered to sell jewelry.
 In all but one case, the business failed to either weigh or test the fineness of the precious metal in plain view of the investigator.
 Other violations included failure to post the prices offered for precious metals; failure to obtain the seller’s proof of identification; failure to issue the receipt required by law; and failure to use a type of scale approved by the Office of Weights and Measures.
 In all, 171 State civil complaints and 30 municipal code violations were issued against the 12 businesses.